probonopd/elfsize/README.md

 # elfsize

-Calculate the size of an ELF file on disk.
+Calculate the size of an ELF file on disk, not using a library.
 This is useful, e.g., to find out at which offset the filesystem image of an AppImage starts.

 ## Building